GoteoFoundation/goteo-api-doc/docs/api-doc/1_home.md

 ## Quick start: Basic usage

-Once you have your user/key you can make petitions, here are few examples:
+Once you have your user/key, you can make petitions.
+Here are few examples:

 ### CURL example from a command line: